redbrick/static-site/source/help/exams/helpdesk-test-2016-egm/index.md

 _This section carries no marks.
 It will however affect our mood as we mark your paper._

-1. As a matter of principle, I don't own a real tie” ~ Richard Stallman.
+1. "As a matter of principle, I don't own a real tie" ~ Richard Stallman.
 Discuss the impact Richard Stallman has had on your life, giving at least 3 examples of positive changes to your lifestyle that have directly arisen from his actions or words.

 2. What redbrick talks/tutorials would you like to see/run in your term as helpdesk?